-Tremont COVID-19 Center of Excellence in the Bronx and Roosevelt COVID-19 Center of Excellence in Queens provide short and long-term follow-up care for individuals recovering from COVID-19.
-These Centers provide the following services:
+Tremont COVID-19 Center of Excellence in the Bronx and Roosevelt COVID-19 Center of Excellence in Queens provide short and long-term follow-up care for people recovering from COVID-19.
+These Centers also offer the following services:

 - Heart care